alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 * Click on the "+" of the nodes to deploy them and browse through the terms it contains.
-* Double click on a term to start searching.
+* **Double click on a term to start searching**.

 **A search in the thesaurus terms is possible** using a form.
 Include at least the first three characters of a term to trigger the auto-completion system.

 .. image:: ../../images/Rechercher-thesaurus3.jpg
     :align: center

-Use the suggestions
+Use the proposals
-*******************
+*****************

-This tab displays suggestions related to the user search and the terms contained in the thesaurus of the searched bases.
+The proposals tab displays suggestions related to the user search and the terms contained in the thesaurus of the searched bases.

-By going up the terms of the Thesaurus, the user is suggested terms to specify its research or to expand it with a larger field.
+By going up the terms in Thesaurus, the user is advised to specify its research or to widen it to a larger cognitive scope with suggested terms.

-Each suggestion is clickable and allows to launch a new *Thesaurus* search.
+Each proposal is clickable and allows to launch a new *Thesaurus* search.

 .. image:: ../../images/Onglet-Propositions.jpg
     :align: center

 .. note::

-    The relevance of the suggestions in this tab are linked to the construction of the deployed thesaurus.
+    The relevance of the proposals in this tab are linked to the construction of the deployed thesaurus.